 Being an internationally appealing firm is king in the world we all live in today.
 Global appeal entails including many groups of people, thinking styles, and treating all people with dignity.
 A corporation of any size requires this global appeal.

 Today’s increasingly diverse workforce is career-oriented and aspirational.
-When employees are supported by DEI workplace initiatives, their job dedication and performance improve, increasing bottom-line profitability.
+When DEI workplace initiatives support employees, their job dedication and performance improve, increasing bottom-line profitability.
 A happy workforce and cultural diversity are the cherries on top!

 Here are five key steps to measuring diversity in your organization:

-- Define what diversity means to your organization: For example, the organization might define diversity as having a workforce that represents the diversity of the communities it serves, including different races, ethnicities, genders, sexual orientations, ages, and abilities.
+- Define what diversity means to your organization: For example, the organization might define diversity as having a workforce that represents the diversity of its communities, including different races, ethnicities, genders, sexual orientations, ages, and abilities.

 - Collect data: For example, the organization conducts an employee survey to gather data on the demographics of its workforce, including information on race, gender, age, sexual orientation, and disability status.

-- Set targets: For example, the organization sets a target of 30% representation of underrepresented groups in leadership roles within the next 2 years.
+- Set targets: For example, the organization sets a target of 30% representation of underrepresented groups in leadership roles within the next two years.

-- Monitor progress: For example, the organization tracks the percentage of underrepresented groups in leadership roles on a quarterly basis.
+- Monitor progress: For example, the organization tracks the percentage of underrepresented groups in leadership roles every quarter.

 - Communicate results: For example, the organization shares the results of diversity and inclusion efforts with all employees and stakeholders through a company-wide meeting and uses the data to inform and improve future initiatives.